An invitation to pray with Christians from around the world between Ascension and Pentecost: 10 – 20 May 2018

 “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus” Acts 1 : 14

 As we live God’s love, we know how important it is that our lives and the lives of our churches are rooted in prayer.
-We also recognise that to share God’s love, we need strength, unity and inspiration.
-We are keen that churches across our diocese join the global wave of prayer that is ‘Thy Kingdom Come’.
+We recognise that to share God’s love, we need strength, unity and inspiration.
+We invite all our churches to join the global wave of prayer that is ‘Thy Kingdom Come’.

-We were thrilled by the number of churches in our diocese who participated in Thy Kingdom Come 2017; we’ve asked for some feedback and a number of encouraging responses have been received:
+We were thrilled by the number of our churches who participated in Thy Kingdom Come 2017; read below some encouraging feedback & reflections on last year:

 “I spent much time praying for people specifically when in our prayer room.
 I used the idea of writing their names on stones and after praying for each one I placed them in a small bag – which represented to me they were safe in God’s care ..”